 Rushbrook, the dismantled railway track, the calcareous mound (back-filled gravel pit) and ponds provide the important ecological and landscape features on an otherwise flat and open landscape.

-This delightfully tranquil corner of Stratford-upon-Avon was refurbished in 1990, a joint project between the town and district councils.
+This delightfully tranquil corner of Stratford was refurbished in 1990, a joint project between Town and District Councils.

 'The Firs', a nearby house no longer in existence, lends its name to the garden.

 When it was sold in 1910, Marie Corelli, the famous novelist, bought the garden to preserve the open space for the benefit of the town.

 The garden is now home to a Peony Pavilion, a gift to Stratford-on-Avon District Council from the People's Government of Fuzhou Municipality in China.
 The pavilion is named after the great work of Tang Xianzu, who lived at the same time and died in the same year as William Shakespeare, 1616.

 The Recreation Ground (or 'Rec' as local people know it) on Swans Nest Lane in Stratford-upon-Avon is a large expanse of public open space and is home to many important activities including the Shakespeare Marathon and the Stratford River Festival.